isomerpages/sndgo-corp/pages/JLD Innovation Challenge.md

 #### Water System Optimisation

-Smart technologies and automation will support a more efficient and connected way to live and work and has the potential to conserve and optimise water resources.
-In the long run, it could also reduce reliance on manpower for repetitive tasks and enhance the well-being of employees.

-CapitaLand and Lendlease Global Commercial REIT are co-sponsoring the following challenge statement on using pre-emptive and predictive systems to improve the safety and productivity in maintenance work, while reducing the wastage of water resources in the process:
+[CapitaLand]() and [Lendlease Global Commercial REIT]() are co-sponsoring the following challenge statement on using pre-emptive and predictive systems to improve the safety and productivity in maintenance work, while reducing the wastage of water resources in the process:

-> How might we design a pre-emptive and predictive water tank monitoring system that reduces the need for corrective maintenance work?
+* How might we design a pre-emptive and predictive water tank monitoring system that reduces the need for corrective maintenance work?

 [Return to top](#transforming-singapore-through-technology)